Chart Color Schemes

 North St Marys features high concentrations of group households, with a fairly typical median household size

-Family households account for 68.3% of all households, including 26.6% couples with children, 15.8% couples without children, and 23.9% single parent families.
-Non-family households constitute the remaining 31.7%, with lone person households at 26.9% and group households comprising 4.7%.
+Family households account for 68.3% of all households, consisting of 26.6% couples with children, 15.8% couples without children, and 23.9% single parent families.
+Non-family households make up the remaining 31.7%, with lone person households at 26.9% and group households comprising 4.7% of the total.
 The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households